 If you see “Windows is not activated” or “Windows activation has expired on…” message, then you will need to activate your Windows 10.

 After activating your Windows 10, you will be able to change wallpapers of desktop easily.

-Fix-2 Edit Group Policy Editor-
+Fix-4 Edit Group Policy Editor-

 Modifying Local Group Policy Editor will solve your problem.

 2. Type this command and hit Enter to launch Local Group Policy Editor window on your computer.

 User Configuration > Administrative Templates > Control Panel > Personalization

-4. In Prevent changing desktop background window, select “Disabled” and then click on “Apply” and “OK” to save the changes on your computer.
+6. Then, click on “Apply” and “OK” to save the changes on your computer.

 Now, try to change the wallpaper on your desktop.
 Your problem should be solved.

-Fix-3 Modify Registry Editor-
+Fix-5 Modify Registry Editor-

-5. In Registry Editor window, on the left hand side of the window, navigate to this location-
+5. In Registry Editor window, on the left-hand side of the window, navigate to this location-

-6. On the right hand side, double click on “NoChangingWallpaper” to change the value data of it.
+6. On the right-hand side, double click on “NoChangingWallpaper” to change the value data of it.

-7. In Edit DWORD (32-bit) Value window, set the ‘Value Data‘ to “0” and then click on “OK“.
+7. In the Edit DWORD (32-bit) Value window set the ‘Value Data‘ to “0” and then click on “OK” to save it.